Extreme Israeli group takes root in US with fundraising bid - NewsBreak

 “Stay strong and remain loyal to the people of Israel and to the holy Torah and don’t stop being happy!” the note read.

-This article was published in partnership with Shomrim, The Center for Media and Democracy in Israel.
-AP correspondent Matthew Lee in Washington contributed to this report.
+This article was published in partnership with Shomrim , The Center for Media and Democracy in Israel.

-This story has been corrected to show the year of Rabin’s assassination was 1995, not 2005.